AntonLueders/BDHM/README.md

 - Only hydrodynamic interactions on the point particle level are used.
 This means that the Oseen tensor and the Blake tensor are applied.
 In particular, the model for the hydrodynamic interactions (for instance, the Blake tensor) utilized in BDHM is fully taken out of the theory section of *Sedimentation of colloidal particles near a wall: Stokesian dynamics simulations, R. B. Jones, et al., Phys.
 Chem.
 Chem.
 Phys., 1999, 1, 2131-2139.* (see sections 2, 3 and the appendix of the given reference).
 - The colloids and the micromagnets of the grid are modeled as point dipoles.
+- The cuboidal micromagnets are modeled as spheroids and fitting demagnetization factors are applied to characterize the apparent susceptibility.
 - The hydrodynamic interactions resulting from the steric particle repulsions are neglected in the studies of [1].
 - When multiple walls are present (which is the case for the systems with the additional flow field), only the influence of the wall corresponding to the magnetic grid on the hydrodynamic interactions is taken into account.
 - Gravity acting on the colloids is neglected.
-- Brownian fluctuations are neglected.
+- Brownian fluctuations are not considered.
-- Conntact friction between touching colloids or between the colloids and the wall, as well as hydrodynamic lubrication phenomena are not taken into account.
+- Contact friction between touching colloids or between the colloids and the wall, as well as hydrodynamic lubrication phenomena are not taken into account.
 - The magnetic interactions are cut after a certain distance (see the supplemental information of [1]).
 - Minimum image convention is used for the hydrodynamic and magnetic interactions when periodic boundary conditions are applied.
 Even for the corresponding long-ranged relations, only interactions with the nearest periodic image are considered for simplicity.
+- Only the external magnetic field is influencing the magnitude and direction of the magnetic moments of the colloids and the microparticles.
 - The magnitude of the rotating magnetic field is kept constant.
+This is in contrast to the experiments in [1], where the magnitude of the magnetic flux density is expected to vary if the field is generated by a rotating magnet.

-Note that the toy model BDHM successfully reproduces the main qualitative collective behavior found in the experiments, even with all these simplifications.

-If more physically rigorous results are needed, it is suggested to first consider replacing the point particle hydrodynamics with relations based on the Rotne-Prager-Yamakawa tensor (particularly, the Rotne-Prager-Blake tensor) and to include the hydrodynamic interaction that results from the steric interactions (approximated via the Weeks-Chandler-Andersen pair potential in BDHM).
+Note that the toy model BDHM successfully reproduces the main features of qualitative collective behavior found in the experiments, even with all these simplifications.
+However, if more physically rigorous results are needed, it is suggested first to consider replacing the point particle hydrodynamics with relations based on the Rotne-Prager-Yamakawa tensor (particularly, the Rotne-Prager-Blake tensor) and to include the hydrodynamic interaction that results from the steric interactions (approximated via the Weeks-Chandler-Andersen pair potential in BDHM).
+While interpreting the results of BDHM, it should be considered that the hydrodynamic point particle model in combination with the heuristic repulsions and the missing contact phenomena (such as the contact friction) leads to unphysical behavior in the dynamics of the particular colloids inside the clusters at the micromagnets.
+In particular, the fast "vibration-like" fluctuations that result when multiple particles are closely assembled near a micromagent are attributed to such artifacts.

  <a id="Contents"></a>
 # Contents of the particular files

-BDHM consits of multiple C files.
+BDHM consists of multiple C files.
 Here, a summary of the corresponding content of the particular files is given.

 - **BDHM.c:** Main file which contains the simulation loop.
-It calls functions grouped together in the other files.
+It calls functions grouped in the other files.
 - **bda.c:** Here, the integrators are implemented.
 How the particles are moved during each simulation step can be found in this file.
 - **calc.c:** Functions for observables that can be computed during a simulation are given in calc.c.
 - **distance.c:** Contains functions to compute the distance between particles.